be-lenka/be-a11y/README.md

 ---

+## 🤝 Contributing

+We welcome contributions from the community!
+Whether it's a bug fix, feature proposal, or documentation update — your input is valuable.

+Please read our [Contribution Guide](./docs/CONTRIBUTING.md) to get started.

+---

 ## TL;DR: 🏩 European Accessibility Act (EAA) Compliance Support

 The European Accessibility Act (EAA), effective from **June 28, 2025**, requires certain digital products and services to comply with accessibility standards across the EU.